-- The starting point was the average death rate for new enterprises after 5 years, sourced from Eurostat11, of 56%. - This death rate was diminished considering that typical survival rates of companies that are accelerated through projects along the line of ODINE, are usually lower.
+- The starting point was the average death rate for new enterprises after 5 years, sourced from Eurostat, of 56%. - This death rate was diminished considering that typical survival rates of companies that are accelerated through projects along the line of ODINE, are usually lower.
 This is due to the positive effect of funding, services and networking received by accelerated companies, which improve their chances of success increasing their average lifetime and diminishing their average death rates.
-Literature from other European accelerators on average survival rates of accelerated companies was used as abenchmark.
+Literature from other European accelerators on average survival rates of accelerated companies was used as abenchmark. - This resulted in an average survival rate of 74%.